georgiacarr123/McrDig/day_one/js_exercise.md

 Don't feel as the driver that you have no input.
 If you disagree with what your navigator is telling you to do then explain your reasoning to them.

 If, as a navigator, you are unsure of what to tell your driver to do, then ask your driver if they have an approach they would take and try to guide them off of that approach.
 Don't however allow the driver to start coding without your instruction.

+Make commits whenever a change seems significant enough for a commit.
 ***

 ### Challenge